ashishmathew0297/floyd-steinberg-dithering/README.md

 # Floyd-Steinberg Dithering

-This is an implementation of the Floyd-Steinberg Dithering algorithm in C++ and OpenCV.
-The end goal of this project is to implement parallel processing concepts to this algorithm to see how it performs when working on high-resolution images.
+This project is an implementation of the Floyd-Steinberg Dithering algorithm in C++ and OpenCV.
+The end goal of this project is to implement parallel processing concepts to this algorithm and to see how it performs when working on high-resolution images.

 ## Downloading and Installing OpenCV from source